-A. Except as specifically provided otherwise herein, the effective dates of this Agreement shall be from July 1, 2013 through June 30, 2016 and shall continue in effect from year to year thereafter unless amended, modified or terminated as provided below:
+A. Except as specifically provided otherwise herein, the effective dates of this Agreement shall be from July 1, 2016 through June 30, 2019 and shall continue in effect from year to year thereafter unless amended, modified or terminated as provided below:

-Any party wishing to amend, modify or terminate this Agreement shall send written notice to the other party of its intentions to do so no sooner than April 30, 2015, and 2016.
+Any party wishing to amend, modify or terminate this Agreement shall send written notice to the other party of its intentions to do so no sooner than April 30, 2017, and 2018.
 Thereafter the parties shall meet and negotiate in a good faith attempt to reach a successor collective bargaining agreement.
 Upon request from the Association the topics of (1) the Federal Impact Aid Reserve Impound Fund and (2) accounting for the Unfunded Liability in health insurance for retirees shall be part of the negotiations process.

-B. For 2014-2015 both parties may re-open up to three (3) Agreement articles (except articles III and IV, which require the trigger formula to reopen).
-For 2015-2016 both parties may re-open up two (2) Agreement articles in addition to III, IV, and V.
+B. For 2017-2018 both parties may re-open up to three (3) Agreement articles in addition to III, IV, and V. For 2018-2019 both parties may re-open up two (2) Agreement articles in addition to III, IV, and V.